Bijan1986/docker-practice/dockerpractice.md

 LABEL maintainer=sathsara@mydomain.com version=1.0 environment=dev

 ```

-**RUN**
+***
+**3. RUN** DIRECTIVE
+***

-run directive is used to execute command during the image build time.
-This will create a new layer on top of the existing layer, execute the specified command, and commit the results to the newly created layer.
-The RUN directive can be used to install the required packages, update the packages, create users and groups, and so on.
+1. Run directive is used to execute command during the **image build time**.

+2. This will create a new layer on top of the existing layer, execute the specified command, and commit the results to the newly created layer.

+3. The RUN directive can be used to install the required packages, update the packages, create users and groups, and so on.

+4. A docker file can have multiple RUN directive .

 The RUN directive takes the following format: